-The purpose of the Sacred Heart Academy House System is to enhance our spiritual community and create a stronger bond among students across the grades.
-At the time of publication, this program is still in development.
+The purpose of the Sacred Heart Academy House System is to enhance our spiritual community, create a stronger bond among students across the grade, and allow us to further experience, apply, and accomplish our mission: "We Pray.
+We Study.
+We Serve."